xiaohua-su/King_County_Real_Estate_Analysis/README.md

     - test RMSE
 - p- and f-values to determine significances of models and features

-## Conclusions - Where to Focus
+## Conclusions: Where to Focus!

 ![img](./images/new_build.png)

 (image courtesy of [Al Jazeera](https://www.aljazeera.com/))

-1. `sqft_living` - There's no need to construct mansions in order to fetch a high sale price, as there *are* diminishing returns to livable square footage past a certain point, but we find a notable correlation
+1. `sqft_living` - There's no need to construct mansions in order to fetch a high sale price, as there *are* diminishing returns on price vs. livable square footage past a certain point, but recommend building
-2. `grade` - As yonsuring that a house is built from high-quality materials, and constructed by competent professionals, will yield a
+2. `grade` - Ensuring that a house is built from high-quality materials, and constructed by competent professionals, will yield a higher sale price than "cutting corners" in the construction.
 3. `view` - Buyers love a scenic view, and while homes with "excellent" views yield the highest sale prices on average, even a "good" or "average" view tends to make the property more valuable than a home *without* a view.

 ## Next Steps